-Radian Title Direct sells title insurance directly in 39 states and Washington, D.C.
-The only states where it’s not licensed to do business are Alaska, Colorado, Hawaii, Idaho, Iowa, Maine, Michigan, New Hampshire, New Jersey, Vermont and Wyoming.
+Radian Title Services sells title insurance directly in 39 states and Washington, D.C.
+The states where it’s not licensed to do business are Alaska, Colorado, Hawaii, Idaho, Iowa, Maine, Michigan, New Hampshire, New Jersey, Vermont and Wyoming.

-Title Forward also sells direct, but only serves Colorado, Florida, Georgia, Illinois, Maryland, Minnesota, New Jersey, Pennsylvania, Tennessee, Texas, Virginia, Washington D.C., and Wisconsin.
+Title Forward also sells direct but serves only the following states: Colorado, Florida, Georgia, Illinois, Maryland, Minnesota, New Jersey, Pennsylvania, Tennessee, Texas, Virginia, Washington D.C., and Wisconsin.

 Owner’s title insurance protects you if your property rights are challenged.
 Clark thinks everyone should buy it even though it’s not required like lender’s title insurance.

-Meanwhile, while you’re thinking about insurance and your home, please check out our list of the best and worst home insurance companies.
+Meanwhile, while you’re thinking about insurance and your home, you may want to check out our list of the Best and Worst Home Insurance Companies.